 Additionally, if you think a debt collector has used false caller ID information or violated any other provision of the FDCPA, you should contact a consumer lawyer as soon as possible.
 A consumer lawyer can help you file a lawsuit against the debt collector and get the compensation and justice you deserve.

 Do not let debt collectors get away with breaking the law.
-Contact the seasoned legal team right here at Rahman Legal today for a free consultation and find out how we can help you fight back against illegal debt collection practices.
+Contact the seasoned legal team right here at Rahman Legal today for a consultation and find out how we can help you fight back against illegal debt collection practices.
 We have fought for countless individuals just like you over the years, and we are prepared to do everything in our power to get you the results you deserve and need.